Part of Personal Studio fonds.

 Calthrop, Dion William Palgrave Clayton

-Fonds contains two plaques.
+Collection consists of two plaques.
 One of is oval shaped with text that reads "Whaler Sailing 2nd Town of Dartmouth incorporated 1873 Bicentenary".
 The back of the plaque has an inscription stating it was made by the Atlantic Pattern Works.
-The second rectangular plaque has a metal etched portrait of a man in a suit and tie.
+The second is a rectangular plaque with a metal etched portrait of a man in a suit and tie.
 On the back is a clipping that depicts the same image as on the front of with the name "Fred A. Hodgson" underneath.

 Atlantic Pattern Works